codepr/codepr.github.io/_posts/2019-09-25-sol-mqtt-broker-bonus.md

  * Register a new event, semantically it's equal to ev_register_event but
  * it's meant to be used when an FD is not already watched by the event loop.
  * It could be easily integrated in ev_fire_event call but I prefer maintain
- * the samantic separation of responsibilities.
+ * the semantic separation of responsibilities.
  */
 int ev_register_event(struct ev_ctx *, int, int,
                       void (*callback)(struct ev_ctx *, void *), void *);